-- Building on experience in other developing countries, the report contains many practical suggestions on how to support low fee private schools in poorer communities.
+- Private schools increase school choices for the poor.
+Building on experience in other developing countries, this report contains practical suggestions on how to grow and support low-fee private schools in poor communities.